 When the thousand years are over, Satan will be released from his prison and will go out to deceive the nations in the four corners of the earth—Gog and Magog—and to gather them for battle.
 In number they are like the sand on the seashore.
 They marched across the breadth of the earth and surrounded the camp of God’s people, the city he loves.
 But fire came down from heaven and devoured them.
 And the devil, who deceived them, was thrown into the lake of burning sulfur, where the beast and the false prophet had been thrown.
 They will be tormented day and night for ever and ever.Revelation 20:1-10 NIV

-The premillennial view understands that the events of this passage are kicked off by Christ’s second coming.
+The premillennial view understands the events of this passage as kicked off by Christ’s second coming.
 When Christ returns, Satan is bound, and the saints rule for a thousand years before Satan is released, the end comes, and a new heaven and earth are produced.

 The historical premillennialism view has been held by a least some portion of the church throughout its history, thus the name.
-This was probably the predominate view in the earliest church.
+This was probably the predominant view in the earliest church.

 This view follows Matthew 24 closely.
 A time of tribulation will come upon the whole earth.
 The elect will be extensively persecuted.
 And at the end of this period of persecution, Christ will return and gather up his elect from across the earth.
 And it is those elect that he gathers, both living and resurrected, who will reign with him on earth.